Tree stand Safety Tips

-I am younger than 10 and not eligible for hunter education certification.
+I am 9 or younger and not eligible for hunter education certification.
 Can I still hunt?

 Yes, when you are accompanied by a hunter who meets the Accompanying Hunter Requirements.
 If the game you are hunting requires a license, you can get an apprentice-designated license.